Going to the toilet on the trail

 4. Pee on flat ground or slightly down hill.
 You want your urine to flow away from you not run into your footwear

-A SheWee and storage case, also know as a ‘Female Uninary Device’ that allows females to pee without having to remove your clothing or needing to squat.
+A SheWee and storage case, also know as a ‘Female Uninary Device’ that allows females to pee without having to remove clothing or needing to squat.
 These aren’t for everyone but are well worth considering

 Pooping on the Trail

-This is where things start to get bit more complex.
+This is where things start to get a bit more complex.
 No toilets on the trail and having to squat to do your business.
 For me this was never a skill I was ever taught and like many hikers you just have to learn what works for you.
 Here’s what you need to know:

 1. If you do need to poop then you will need to dig what is called a cathole (imagine a cat in the garden doing its business)